cy235/CICD_ML_AWS/README.md

     ]
 }
 ```
+Also, create a service role named `CodeDeployServiceRole` which attachs AWS managed policy `AWSCodeDeployRole` for later use.
 In addtion, we need to install the required tools, packages and especially CodeDeploy agent for each EC2 instance by executing the following commmand lines:

 ```